rajeev-k47/Fitbit/README.md

     - Updates from group chats.

 - **Implementation**:
-  - Notifications powered by **WebSockets** for real-time updates.
+  - Notifications and Feed powered by **Firebase Cloud Messaging and Firestore snapshot listeners** respectively for real-time updates.
+  - Messages and chat metadata are stored in Google Firebase Firestore.

 ---

-## Technologies Used
+## Techstacks Used

 - **Frontend**: Jetpack Compose(Android)
-- **Backend**: REST APIs or Firebase (for user authentication and real-time data) and Nextjs WebServer for real-time chat and notification feeds.
+- **Backend**: REST APIs or Firebase (for user authentication and real-time chats and Feed) and Nextjs WebServer for real-time notification feeds.
-- **Real-Time Communication**: WebSockets.
+- **Real-Time Communication**: Firestore snapshot listners.
 - **Proximity Suggestions**: Google Maps Distance Matrix API.

 ---